clebert/sonnar/README.md

 }
 ```

-**Note:** For more convenient use, the `literal` function is exported directly
+**Note:** For more convenient use, the `Primitive.literal` function is exported
-from the top level module.
+directly from the top level module.

 ```ts
 import {literal} from 'sonnar';